COMMUNITY MANAGEMENT FOR COASTAL ENVIRONMENT IN MANGROVE ECOSYSTEM

 Wolanski, E., Mazda, Y. and Ridd, P. 1992.
 In Tropical Mangrove Ecosystems (eds Robertson, A. I and Alongi, D. M.), Coastal and Estuarine Studies, 41, American Geophysical Union, Washington, pp. 43–62.

-Jurnal Ilmiah Lingkungan Kebumian is licensed under a Creative Commons Attribution 4.0 International License.
+The copyright to this article is transferred to Jurnal Ilmiah Lingkungan Kebumian if and when the article is accepted for publication.
+Articles and all related material published are distributed under a a Creative Commons Attribution 4.0 International License.